awslabs/aws-sdk-rust/Guide.md

 ### Specifying your credentials and region

 Currently the recommended way to specify your credentials is through environment variables.
-See the following section for information on setting the __AWS_ACCESS_KEY_ID__ and __AWS_SECRET_ACCESS_KEY__ environment variables.
+See the following section for information on setting the **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** environment variables.

-You can also specify the default AWS Region in which your client is created by using the __AWS_REGION__ environment variable.
+You can also specify the default AWS Region in which your client is created by using the **AWS_REGION** environment variable.

 ### Environment variables

 The AWS SDK for Rust recognizes the following environment variables:

-- __AWS_ACCESS_KEY_ID__ is the AWS access key used as part of the credentials to authenticate you.
+- **AWS_ACCESS_KEY_ID** is the AWS access key used as part of the credentials to authenticate you.
-- __AWS_REGION__ is the AWS Region to send requests to for commands requested using your profile.
+- **AWS_REGION** is the AWS Region to which requests are sent.
-- __AWS_SECRET_ACCESS_KEY__ is the AWS secret key used as part of the credentials to authenticate you.
+- **AWS_SECRET_ACCESS_KEY** is the AWS secret key used as part of the credentials to authenticate you.

-To set an environment variable on Linux or MacOS, use the following command, where _VARIABLE_ is the name of the environment variable and _VALUE_ is the value to which it is set.:
+To set an environment variable on Linux or MacOS, use the following command, where *VARIABLE* is the name of the environment variable and *VALUE* is the value to which it is set.:

 ```
 export VARIABLE=VALUE